matloff/TidyverseSkeptic/README.md

   (The Smith citation lists GGP2 and **purrr**.)

 * As noted above, there is nothing especially "Tidy-ish" about GGP2.
 It is no more EVCEOR-ish than the base-R **plot()** (and most of base-R).
   It does not use pipes.
 (Hadley has said if he designed GGP2 today, he would base it on pipes.)
 It does not use FP.

 Again, GGP2 is a wonderful package.
 RStudio has the right to define the Tidyverse however they feel appropriate.
 (It was originally called the Hadleyverse, as it was a collection of Hadley's software projects, but he demurred.)
-But RStudio's naming freedom does not justify burdening R learners with Tidy, i.e. FP, **dplyr**, **purrr** and so on.
+But RStudio's naming freedom does not justify burdening and handicapping R learners with Tidy, i.e. FP, **dplyr**, **purrr** and so on.

 ## Tidyverse "testimonials"